Reflections on the 2019 Cricket World Cup - Rosterfy

 Engaging the workforce

-“After a second shift a volunteer might get a certain gift, after a third or fourth they might get an additional gift.
-We can also use the same system to send out certificates of recognition and specific targeted and bespoke communications,” says Gove.
+“After a second shift a volunteer might get a certain reward, and after a third or fourth they might get an additional reward.
+We can also use the same system to send out certificates of recognition and personalized and bespoke communications,” says Gove.

 With a core team of four organising committee staff overseeing volunteer services, the Cricket World Cup has adopted many of Rosterfy’s newest features, delivering an end-to-end platform for its volunteers.